Small business fire safety

 Damage reduction and disaster recovery checklist

-The fire services recommend this checklist to assist your small business to reduce damage caused from fire and to assist in a speedy business recovery:
+Fire and Rescue NSW recommend this checklist to assist your small business in reducing damage caused from fire and to assist in a speedy business recovery:

-- Ensure that all of your staff has sufficient training in what they should do if your small business is exposed to an unexpected fire.
+- Ensure that all of your staff have sufficient training and know what they should do if your small business is exposed to an unexpected fire.

-- Depending on your business this will mean at least knowing your evacuation point and the need to dial Triple Zero (000).
+- Depending on your business, this will mean at least knowing your evacuation plan and meeting point and the need to dial Triple Zero (000).

 - Make sure you know what information is important for your business continuity.
 This should include having contingency plans to protect and/or restore all important information (hard copy & IT) like supplier and client lists, business contracts and insurance details.